Lebanese Nigerians: Language

 As typical with immigrant communities in Nigeria, Lebanese Nigerians often speak both English and the community's native language — Arabic (more specifically, the Lebanese variety).
-However, many Lebanese Nigerians also speak indigenous Nigerian languages depending on the dominant language of their home regions.
-Additional research contends that this "linguistic adaptability" has been a key asset of the community for generations.
+However, many Lebanese Nigerians also speak Nigerian Pidgin and indigenous Nigerian languages depending on the dominant language of their home regions.
+Additional research contends that this "linguistic adaptability" has been a key asset of the community for generations, with Levantine merchants often directly dealing with linguistically diverse customer bases.
+Winder observed that Lebanese West Africans are likely the largest non-indigenous community with working knowledge of West African languages in the world.